 Letter to the Budget Committee & the Citizens of Beaverton

-As required by Chapter 294 of Oregon Revised Statutes and Chapter V, Section 19 subsection H of the Beaverton City Charter, I submit the City's proposed budget for Fiscal Year 2013-14.
+As required by Chapter 294 of Oregon Revised Statutes and Chapter V, Section 19 subsection H of the Beaverton City Charter, I submitted, and the City Council approved, the city's budget for Fiscal Year 2013-14.
 It is the 120th Anniversary of Beaverton and we are very proud to continue and evolve the traditions of local governance for the community.

 Local governments often enter recessions late and exit later than the general economy.
-Beaverton continues to see a drag on revenue however, trends are encouraging.
-New construction is increasing but fees and property value appreciation from this enhanced level of activity is still not producing sufficient income to match the demand for services.
+Beaverton’s revenue trends are up over the past year.
+New construction and related fees are increasing but property value appreciation from this enhanced level of activity is still not producing sufficient income to match the demand for services.
 Overall, Beaverton and Washington County remain an enviable place to live, work, play, serve and govern.

-The adopted budget continues to achieve the City Council’s long-range goals.
+The budget continues to achieve the City Council’s long-range goals.
 You will find references to these goals throughout the budget document.
+The goals are:

 - Preserve and enhance our sense of community.